alexandershov/chess/devlog.md

 **What to use for tests?**

 * ❌assert
-    * 🙂simple, nothing to install
+    * 🙂Simple, nothing to install
-    * 😡bad error messages
+    * 😡Bad error messages
-* ✅third-party test framework
+* ✅Third-party test framework
-    * 🙂good error messages
+    * 🙂Good error messages
-    * 😡adding some complexity
+    * 😡Adding some complexity

 **Which framework to use?**